Skaruts/ork/README.md

 # Ork Roguelike Kit

-A framework for developing text-based roguelikes in the Odin programming language.
-It aims to provide consoles for rendering text, FOV algorithms, and more.
+A framework for developing text-based roguelikes in [Odin](https://odin-lang.org/).
+It provides consoles for rendering text, FOV algorithms, and more.

 TODO!